 As the Stats show, the number of people using a browser depends a lot on the site.
 The numbers on this page are, at best, guesses of “typical” users: in any case, what matters most is not the exact numbers, but rather which browsers are used enough to be supported.
 You should use the stats for your site, and remember that, if your stats indicate that few people use a certain browser, it may be that your site may not be working well with that browser, so that potential users are going elsewhere, to similar sites which do support the browsers your site doesn’t.

-Most people use recent versions of the Gecko browsers, but many continue to use old versions which have many security issues.
+Most people use recent versions of the Gecko browsers, but many still use old versions with security defects.

 Most people use recent versions of the KHTML browsers.